 We have additionally identified several priorities, depending on how critical they are to your uptime.
 We rely on this framework to help set your expectations.
 You may request escalation for any issue that you feel we may have mis-prioritized.

-These issues affect the most foundational aspects of the Engine Yard service provided to you.Urgent Priority indicates an issue that affects all your users, your data integrity may be at stake, and most or all of your web application system is unavailable.
+These issues affect the most foundational aspects of the Engine Yard service provided to you.Urgent Priority indicates an issue that affects your production environments where all your users, your data integrity may be at stake, and most or all of your production web application system is unavailable.

 During a mass outage event, this response time will apply exclusively to Premium Support customers and Managed Services customers.
 Our response time to Standard Support customers will be contingent upon the nature and priority of the outage.
 Wider spread outages will likely result in longer response times.